EMBL-thankQ/brownies/README.md

-# brownies
+# A recipe for the most delicious brownies you have ever tasted
-An example repository for introductory Git training
+An example repository for introductory **Git** training